-Regularly changing the air filter on any HVAC is critical for its longevity, but it also helps your system work more efficiently.
+Regularly changing the air filter on any HVAC system is critical for its longevity, but it also helps your system work more efficiently.
 The purpose of the air filter is to trap unwanted allergens, dust and particles from getting into the air you breathe in your home, so it makes sense that when the filter is dirty, your air will also become dirty.
-Changing the filter on your air cleaner will greatly help you when it comes to improving indoor air quality.
+Changing the filter on your air cleaner may also help save on energy costs.